jrfnl/clearPHP/rules/no-noscream.md

 The `@` suppresses all local error displays.
 This practise has several drawbacks.

-It may hide some legitimate errors : for example, when `fopen()` used to emit too many errors, the `@` would also hide errors such as missing file or unreadable file.
+It may hide legitimate errors: for example, when `fopen()` used to emit too many errors, the `@` would also hide errors such as missing file or unreadable file.

 Secondly, this operator will slow the code a lot.
 Compare the two codes below : the second one is much faster than the first.